The 2000 Food Safety Conference Europe

 ~~~

-AN ASIDE: Jump ahead two decades from the 2000 Food Safety in Europe Conference.
+UPDATES: Jump ahead two decade from the 2000 Food Safety in Europe Conference.
 I am planning on attending my 21st Food Safety in Europe Conference which is being held in London on February 12.
 2020.
 Unlike the 2000 conference, the 2020 conference will be a one day conference which, as always, will deliver valuable insights and high-level, constructive knowledge-share designed specifically to improve European food safety management in retail, food service and manufacturing environments

 Unlike when I was much younger, I try to plan a week's vacation around the one day conference.
 Instead of jumping on a plane to attend a conference and then return the day it ends, I like to relax a bit after the conference, often meeting with other attendees for networking after the conference is over.
 Last year I lost my reading glasses during the conference and had to buy an over the counter pair just to get by.
 This year I plan on taking along an extra pair bought at my favorite online store that offers an excellent choice of what I consider are the best glasses at the best prices.